llrs/experDesign/paper.md

 easier to design the experiment in batches.
 For instance, a function called `sizes_batches` helps calculate the number of samples in order to distribute them across the required batches.
-Furthermore, `optimum_batches` calculates the minimal number of batches required:
+Furthermore, `optimum_batches` calculates the minimal number of batches required.
+Examples of all this methods can be found on the manual page of each function and on the vignette.

 In conclusion ***experDesign*** offers a fast method for preparing a batched experiment.
 It can use as many numeric and categorical variables